5 Ways to Tidy Up Your Family Room for Good

 Although I live in a small home, I am fortunate enough to have dual living spaces.
-The first is a more traditional “sitting room”, which requires virtually no work to maintain.
-But the other is where we sorta let it all hang out.
-Living spaces that are used in THIS way is what we're tackling this week.
+The more formal keeping room requires very little work to maintain.
+The other living space - our family room - is where we sorta let it all hang out.
+Living spaces that are used in THIS way are what we're tackling this week.
 Welcome to Week 6 of the Whole House Organization Challenge.

 Affiliate links may be included in this post.
 This means that should you purchase a linked product, I may receive a small commission, but at no additional cost to you.
 To read my full disclosure click here.

-Often the most efficient way to get any high-traffic space organized, is through a system of built-ins.
-But that requires more time, effort and money than is necessary to tidy up a space.
-Our focus in this challenge is getting the spaces clean and decluttered.
+One of the most efficient ways to get any high-traffic, tight space organized is through a system of built-ins.
+But that requires time, effort and money that might not be readily available to everyone.
+Our focus in this challenge is strictly on getting the family room clean and decluttered.
 We'll have plenty of time later for decor and DIY projects.

 If possible, enlist the help of a loyal friend, or others in your home.
 When other family members participate in the cleanup process, they will be more likely to help maintain it, since they are now invested.